Ed94/SectrPrototype/Readme.md

 * Odin Compiler (Slightly custom [fork](https://github.com/Ed94/Odin))
   * Added #region, #endregion directives support for editors
   * I added support for 'monlithic packages' or 'uniform-across-subdirectories packages'.
-It allows me to organize the main package with sub-directoreis.
+It allows me to organize the main package with sub-directories.
 * Odin repo's base, core, and vendor(raylib) libaries
 * An ini parser
 * backtrace
 * Powershell (if you want to use my build scripts)

-The client(sectr) module's organization is relatively flat due to the nature of odin's compiler, not allowing for cyclic dependencies across modules, and modules can only be in one directory.
-This makes it difficult to unflatten, not something organic todo in a prototype...

-I have the codebase by default in a non-idomatic layout that I stage to the compiler beforehand.
-There is a script(`scripts/gen_staged_compiler_codebase.ps1`) that stages a the idiomatic format of the codebase for the compiler to digest when `scripts/build.ps1` is run.

 Major 'codebase modules':